 • Networking and professional development activities – information is sent to all alumni about upcoming events – the SAS team works closely with the Alumni Association to ensure activities are aligned and complimentary.

-• Small Grants, currently unavailable but under review, support Australia Awards alumni to undertake research in their field, conduct community development activities, or participate in leadership/professional development activities.
+• Small Grants support Australia Awards alumni to undertake research in their field, conduct community development activities, or participate in leadership/professional development activities.
 The Small Grants are an ideal way to further develop Alumni skills while making a worthwhile contribution to the community by sharing the knowledge and skills they have gained in Australia.
 Click here to see what small grantees have accomplished.

-Contact email@example.com for more information about the Reintegration process.
+Contact Herminia.Martins@thepalladiumgroup.com for more information abut the GIP and Small Grants programs.

 "Effective planning for successful reintegration helps newly graduated returnees to join, or re-join, the workforce and put into practice knowledge and skills they've learnt in Australia."